Spu7Nix/SPWN-language/README.md

 #### Debian based (Ubuntu, Mint, Elementary, ...)

-**No v0.7 installers for Debian based distros have been built yet.**
+**No v0.7 or v0.8 installers for Debian based distros have been built yet.**

 You can either: